Woodenonez/woodenonez.github.io/_pages/about.md

 title: "About Me"
 ---

-~~I am currently working on finishing my PhD in the Automation group at Chalmers University of Technology~~.
+I am currently working on cloud robotics and learning-based motion planning.
 At the same time, I am open to new opportunities in the field of robotics, automation, and machine learning. 🌟

 💬 For questions regarding my papers or related code, please *find the contact information in the footer of the paper* or *raise an issue on the corresponding GitHub repository*. <br>
 💬 For any other inquiries or collaborations, please feel free to contact me through my [LinkedIn](https://www.linkedin.com/in/zhze17819/).

 ## Professional Experience

+- [07/2025-Ongoing] **Chalmers University of Technology** <small>(GBG, SE)</small> <br>
+  Postdoc researcher in Computer and Network Systems Group | Computer Science and Engineering <br> ★ Cloud robotics.
 - [09/2024-11/2024] **University of Pennsylvania** <small>(PA, USA)</small> <br>
   Short-term Scholar (GRASP Lab) <br>
   ★ Initiated a collaboration project on proactive mobile robot navigation in complex and dynamic environments, including the design and implementation of experiments utilizing a Fetch robot.